WadeGulbrandsen/moodle-docker/README.md

 * On start or restart the following will be done
   * Update ClamAV definitions
   * Copies plugins in /data/plugins into the container (uses the -u option to only overwrite older files)
-  * Sets ownership on Moodle directories to www-data
+  * Sets ownership on Moodle directories to `moodle`
-  * Auto updates to the latest build in `MOODLE_BRANCH`
+  * Auto updates to the latest build in the `MOODLE_BRANCH` environment variable
-  * Sets the Apache ServerName from the wwwroot in config.php
+  * Sets the Apache ServerName from `wwwroot` in `config.php`
 * Cron jobs
   * Update ClamAV once a day
-  * Run `/usr/local/bin/php /var/www/moodle/admin/cli/cron.php` as www-data every minute
+  * Run `/usr/local/bin/php /var/www/moodle/admin/cli/cron.php` as `moodle` every minute
     Can be disabled by setting the NO_MOODLE_CRON environment variable.
-If disabled you should set up some other method for running Moodle's tasks.
+If disabled you should set up some other method for running Moodle scheduled tasks.
 * Directories set up to file caches so they don't have to live in the moodledata directory.
   This is useful if you have moodledata on a network drive.
   The following exist in the container.

   Directory            | Line to add to config.php                     | Cluster safe
   -------------------- | --------------------------------------------- | ------------
   `/moodle/localcache` | `$CFG->localcachedir = '/moodle/localcache';` | Yes
   `/moodle/cache`      | `$CFG->cachedir      = '/moodle/cache';`      | **NO**